sardana-org/sardana-followup/20210610/AGENDA.md

 ## Agenda

+1. Discussion about the release process (including Zibi presentation)
-1. Discussion about _Bug squashing party_ - Virtual meeting based on the questionnaire's results
+2. Discussion about _Bug squashing party_ - Virtual meeting based on the questionnaire's results
-2. Urgent user problems/issues - Round table
+3. Urgent user problems/issues - Round table
-3. Review pending points from the previous meeting
+4. Review pending points from the previous meeting
      - From previous meetings:
         - [ ] MacroServer startup hook (that would be called automatically after starting the server - an opposite to the atexit)
               - Zibi wanted to create a PR